-Records should be created and retained that describe the history of the waste disposal facility and related activities.
-The owner shall ensure that records are maintained for the period of time for which the waste that has been disposed of is considered to remain an issue for safety.
-The records shall be stored in a manner that minimizes the likelihood and consequences of loss, damage or deterioration.
+Records should be created and maintained as to describe the history of the waste disposal facility and related activities.
+The owner shall ensure that records are maintained for a period of time for which the waste disposed of is considered to be an issue for safety.
+The records shall be stored in a manner that minimizes the likelihood of loss, damage or deterioration.